This British Columbia (BC) Winery Spotlight is on Monte Creek Winery in Kamloops, Canada.

 Ways to keep the canopy temperatures down so phenolic ripeness can happen

-Addressing how they deal with the occasional scorching temperatures of 47º C (117º F), I asked if Monte Creek has ever used overhead sprinklers to cool the vine canopy down.
+Addressing how they deal with the occasional scorching temperatures of 47º C (117º F), I asked if Monte Creek uses overhead sprinklers to cool the vine canopy down.

-In defence of those who use overhead sprinklers, grapevines shut down when temperatures reach above 35º C (95º F).
-Temperatures above that are, indeed normal for BC’s interior.
-So sprinklers are a fairly cost effective way to bring the heat down in the canopy.
-You only have to pay the initial cost of the sprinklers and its setup.
+However, grapevines shut down when temperatures reach above 35º C (95º F).
+Therefore, sprinklers serve as a cost effective way to bring the heat down in the canopy.

 Now here’s Galen’s response when I asked if Monte Creek uses overhead sprinklers,